saidineshpola/job-search-gmail-mcp/README.md

 This project was inspired by and adapted from [mcp-gsuite](https://github.com/MarkusPfundstein/mcp-gsuite) by Markus Pfundstein.
 The original project has been enhanced with additional features and improvements.

+Special thanks to Jason Summer and other contributors who developed the initial implementation of this Gmail MCP server that this repository builds upon.

 ## Installation

 ### From GitHub